TestL-ab/TestL-ab.github.io/src/pages/docs/sdk.md

 ### Why hash the concatenated string?

-It would be typical to wonder why we choose to hash the concatenated string of the `user_id` and the feature `name` instead of just hashing the `user_id`.
-After all, the `user_id` is already a unique string, right?
+It would be valid to question why we chose to hash the concatenated string of the `user_id` and the feature `name` instead of just hashing the `user_id`.

 We made the choice to hash the concatenated string because, in contrast to the experiment feature type described below, there is no constraint on the number of feature toggles that a user can be exposed to.
 However, we do want to make sure that users are uniformly distributed amongst active feature toggles.